mevljas/Algorithms-And-Data-Structures-1/Homework/Homework2/README.md

-# Editing the sequence of numbers
+# Sorting a sequence of numbers
 ## Instructions

 Write a program in Java that shows and measures the editing of a sequence of integers using the various editing methods you learned in the lectures.
 The program should: